noenomblot/ADA_P3-jekyll/_includes/intra_cluster_analysis.md

     </iframe>
   </div>
   <figcaption>
-    <strong>Figure 22.</strong> Activities the year before and after the terrorist attacks.
+    <strong>Figure 22.</strong> Hyperlink activities the year before and after the Charlie Hebdo attack.
   </figcaption>
 </figure>

-Looking more carefully at the relationship of the subreddits "france" and "paris", we may deduce a newly reformed but temporary relationship between the two, due to the event on January 7th.
-This being said, the connections between the two subreddits are sparse and far between, but those which do occur predominantly convey positive and supportive sentiments.
+Looking more closely at the relationship between **r/france** and **r/paris**, we can detect a newly formed but temporary relationship likely triggered by the event on January 7.
+The connections remain sparse, but those that do appear predominantly convey positive and supportive sentiment.

-Reddit's reaction to the second terrorist attack in Paris in 2015 is shown in Figure [23](#fig-cluster-graph-bataclan).
-Immediately, one can see how this time Reddit reacts much more strongly.
-The group around "france" especially shows a big increase in hyperlink connections, although it remains unclear to what extent this increase can be directly attributed to the event itself.
+By contrast, Reddit’s reaction to the **November 13 attacks** is much stronger.

 <figure id="fig-cluster-graph-bataclan">
   <div class="plotly-embed">